 - Poached egg.
 Place egg on top of whole wheat toast and steamed asparagus.
 Top with a small amount of butter.

 Karr says that lunch is the ideal meal for loading up on colorful vegetables.
 Feel free to add leafy greens to any of these meals for additional midday nutrients.
 Karr advises that lunch should be the most substantial meal of your loved one’s day and suggests steaming or sautéing all vegetables for easy chewing.
+Here are some great lunch ideas for seniors.

 - Quinoa salad.
 Sauté pre-chopped stir-fry vegetables (onion, red pepper, mushrooms).
 Combine with pine nuts or pecans and cooked quinoa.
 Toss with Italian salad dressing.
 Eat fresh, warm or cold.
 Keeps well refrigerated.
 Steam or sauté vegetables in olive oil instead of boiling, which drains the nutrients.

 - Eggs and red potatoes.
 Melt a pat of butter in a skillet.
 Chop up potatoes and add to skillet over a medium heat.
 Cover skillet for two minutes.
 Then, pour scrambled eggs over potatoes, add pepper and toss until eggs are hot.
-Rather than season with salt, which can lead to water retention and high blood pressure, use fresh herbs and spices.
+Rather than seasoning with salt, which can lead to water retention and high blood pressure, use fresh herbs and spices.

 - Cottage fries.
 Slice parboiled red potatoes.
 Heat extra virgin olive oil in a skillet and cook the potatoes at a medium heat.
 Top with leftover vegetables and grated sharp cheddar cheese.
 Cover, let steam and serve.